 In particular, $u(\cdot, t)$ tends to $u_0$ as $t$ goes to $0$ in the $H^1_{loc}(\R^n)$ sense and if $u_0$ is not harmonic then $u(\cdot,t)$ is not constant in time.
 Finally, one has the following convergence rate:

 \end{theo}

 We remark that the regularity result of the theorem is reminiscent of and based on the fundamental work of Chen and Struwe \cite{Chen-Struwe}.
 We localise their approach to ensure the smoothness of the solution outside a closed ball since the local energy is decaying to $0$ at infinity.
 This lets us to establish a sharp convergence rate for Lipschitz maps.
 Theorem \ref{main-theo} and its proof provide the existence of a non constant in time (or equivalently non radial) expanding solution in case the initial map is not harmonic.
-Since the initial condition $u_0$ is allowed to have large local-in-space energy, it is likely that uniqueness will fail.
+Since the initial condition $u_0$ is allowed to have large local-in-space energy, it is likely that uniqueness would fail.
 In particular, the authors do not know if the solution produced by Theorem \ref{main-theo} coming out of a $0$-homogeneous harmonic map will stay harmonic.

-Now a few words about the proof of Theorem \ref{main-theo} before we describe its main steps.
+Let us make some comments about the proof of Theorem \ref{main-theo} before we describe its main steps.
 A direct perturbative approach is well-suited in case the target Riemannian manifold $(N,g)$ has non-positive sectional curvature as shown by the second author \cite{Der-rel-Ent-HMF} or if the $L^2_{loc}(\R^n)$ energy of $u_0$ is assumed to be arbitrarily small: see Section \ref{sec-def-theory-HMF} for a proof.
 One more instance where such a direct approach works well is by imposing further symmetry on the initial condition $u_0$ and the target manifold $N$ as initiated by Germain and Rupflin \cite{Ger-Rup}.
 To conclude, the nonlinearity of the target manifold and the potential formation of finite time singularities are the two main obstacles to a direct perturbative approach in general.

 To circumvent this issue, we follow Chen-Struwe's penalisation procedure \cite{Chen-Struwe} and we construct our expanding solution to the harmonic map flow as a limit of expanding solutions starting from the same initial condition $u_0$ of a so called homogeneous Chen-Struwe flow with parameter $K$, see Section \ref{Section-Fixed-point-formulation} for more definitions.
 Before stating the main result about this flow, we recall some definitions.